 6.2.2.7.2, after (e) Insert the following new note:

-“NOTE: When an acetylene cylinder is conformity assessed in accordance with 6.2.1.4.3 (b) and the inspection bodies for the cylinder shell and the acetylene cylinder are different, their respective marks (d) are required.
+“NOTE: When an acetylene cylinder is conformity assessed in accordance with 6.2.1.4.4 (b) and the inspection bodies for the cylinder shell and the acetylene cylinder are different, their respective marks (d) are required.
 Only the initial inspection date (e) of the completed acetylene cylinder is required.
-If the country of approval of the inspection body responsible for the initial inspection and test is different a second mark (c) shall be applied.”
+If the country of approval of the inspection body responsible for the initial inspection and test is different, a second mark (c) shall be applied.”

 6.2.2.7.3 (g) In the second sentence, replace “mass of valve, valve cap” with “mass of closure(s), valve protection cap”.